-A big ring will rotate around the table while sending X-rays through your body.
+A big ring will spin really fast around the table.
+X-rays will pass through your body as the table moves through the middle of the ring.

-The X-rays won't hurt.
+It won't hurt.
+In fact, you won't feel it at all.
 And it will all be over rather quickly.